AdityaSavara/JSONGrapher/README.md

 # [JSONGrapher]()

-JSONGrapher (https://www.jsongrapher.com) allows drag-and-drop plotting of 2D, 3D, and 4D plots.<br>
+JSONGrapher (http://www.jsongrapher.com) allows drag-and-drop plotting of 2D, 3D, and 4D plots.
 The python version of JSONgrapher can also be used to create records: https://github.com/AdityaSavara/jsongrapher-py <br>
 Plot multiple datasets fromd different sources on the same graph. <br>
 JSONGrapher automatically converts between different units such as (kg to g) or(km/s to m/s) to enable comparison of data.
 The files must be JSON files containing x,y or x,y,z data<br>